 Summers’ five years as President of Harvard represented a time of major innovation for the University.
 He focused on equality of opportunity and removing all financial obligation from students with family incomes below $60,000 a year.
 He launched a major effort to make Boston, and Cambridge in particular, the global leader in life sciences research, with the formation of major programs for stem cell research and genomics.
 Perhaps most importantly, he led efforts to renew Harvard College with dramatic increases in study abroad programs, faculty-student contact, and collaboration across the University during his tenure.

 Summers is an advisor to businesses and investors.
-He serves on the board of two cutting edge financial services startups—Square and Lending Club.
-He also chairs the boards of Citizen Schools and the Center for Global Development.
-He serves on the board of Teach for America, ONE and Broad Foundation.
+He serves on the board of two cutting edge financial services startups—Square and Lending Club—and also serves on the board of Premise.
+He chairs the boards of Citizen Schools and the Center for Global Development.
+He serves on the board of Teach for America and ONE.
 He is an advisor to The Hamilton Project, The Hutchins Center on Fiscal & Monetary Policy and the Peterson Institute for International Economics.
 He is a distinguished senior fellow at the Center for American Progress and recently co-chaired the Commission on Inclusive Prosperity.
 He also recently chaired the Commission on Global Health, lauded by the UN Secretary General who noted that it “will bring more than health – it will bring equity, and contribute to a life of dignity for all.”